panaversity/learn-agentic-ai/01_ai_agents_first/appendix/_rsi/readme.md

 * Essentially, an RSI system can analyze its own code, algorithms, and processes, and then make changes to enhance its performance.
 * This process can create a feedback loop, where each improvement leads to further improvements, potentially resulting in rapid and significant advancements.

+- Is RSI (recursive self improvement) same as context engineering for agentic ai?
+- Is rsi agentic memory?

 **RSI and Agentic Memory:**